JPC SYSTEMIC PATHOLOGY

 Other Lipocytic tumors:

-- Bands of collagen/branching vessels dissecting well-differentiated adipose tissue
+· Bands of collagen and branching vessels dissecting well-differentiated adipose tissue

-- Well circumscribed, varying between mature adipocytes and spindle cells
+· Well circumscribed, varying proportions of mature adipocytes and spindle cells

-- Similar to lipoma, with subtle increased cellularity, and small numbers of individual or clustered lipoblasts; cellular atypia; considered low-grade liposarcomas
+· Similar to lipoma, with subtle increased cellularity and small numbers of individual or clustered lipoblasts; cellular atypia; considered low-grade liposarcoma

-· Less common variant of liposarcoma, characterized by mucin background
+· Less common variant of liposarcoma characterized by mucinous/myxomatous/myxoid background

 Intracranial lipomatous hamartoma